Mission and Vision

 Virtual International Program - An SDSU international program that uses a component of technology to virtually facilitate ongoing educational interaction with international peers, engagement with international communities, or instruction at a foreign institution.
 Many types of virtual international programs exist, including Virtual Exchange Programs, Virtual Partner Programs, Virtual Internship Programs, Virtual Volunteering Abroad Programs, Virtual Glocal Courses, and Collaborative Online International Learning (COIL).

 Collaborative Online International Learning (COIL) - A collaboratively created intercultural course module that an SDSU faculty member and a faculty member at one or more institutions deploy in a virtual format in their respective courses.
-For details see COIL on the [faculty resources page].
+For details see COIL webpage.

 Virtual Exchange Program - A program administered by SDSU that allows students to pay regular SDSU tuition and fees, but take a full load of virtual courses at one of SDSU’s bilateral exchange institutions.
 Language and cultural immersion occurs through access to virtual cross-cultural events at the host campus, and use of virtual discussion and breakout sessions to connect students.